LLM Law - International Commercial LawFind a programme

 The International Commercial Law programme will enable you to engage in intensive study of specialist international and commercial topics.
 The international law units can be chosen from topics within the field of private international law and the content of commercial law units includes an international element, such as international trade.
 The programme will appeal both to students from outside the UK and to students who wish to combine their areas of specialism.

-Our Centre of Law and Enterprise Research Centre webpages demonstrate our breadth of critical scholarship, teaching and public engagement towards business enterprise and the dedication to progressive and innovative thinking.
+Our Centre of Law and Enterprise Research Centre shows our breadth of critical scholarship, teaching and public engagement towards business enterprise and the dedication to progressive and innovative thinking.

 Our LLM programmes give you the opportunity to specialise in a particular area but you can also opt for a broader and more general set of unit choices.
 In all cases, you are encouraged to explore your chosen areas of law at a deeper level.
 You will have the chance to see how these legal fields operate in different contexts, considering the relevant issues theoretically and practically and from a range of perspectives.